thejensen/android_warm-up/README.md

 ### Future Development

 * _Use zip code to search weather data, instead of lat/long._
-* _Link "Powered by Dark Sky" https://darksky.net/poweredby_
+* _Different lists for different weather params for bike gear suggestions_
-* _1) Return current weather (temp, precip probability, precip intensity, summary for the day_
+* _About Warm Up section_
-* _2) Pick a time to bike this day, and return that hourly forecast, and the bike gear suggestions for that hour._
+* _Pick a time to bike this day, and return that hourly forecast, and the bike gear suggestions for that hour._
-* _3) Be able to pick multiple times throughout the day, save the gear suggestions, and remove duplicate suggestions from the list._
+* _Be able to pick multiple times throughout the day, save the gear suggestions, and remove duplicate suggestions from the list._
 * _Create user profiles that save their location_
 * _Gear items can be saved to a list they want to find/purchase.
 (CRUD that list.)_
 * _Gear items in the purchase list show links and phone numbers to Next Adventure/REI/Other gear shops._